Mpowa-IO/Documents/Whitepaper.md

 ### Opportunity

 Referring back to abundance, opportunity is created by making clear calculations of available resources and making the most of it.
 Families in rural areas of Africa will hopefully remark that it's a great job and an opportunity to work alongside some people in the country who are
 ‘’better off’’.
 Mpowa strongly believes in strengthening equality of opportunity all around the world, and thus being a catalyst for major development.
 	Focusing on what matters most can really make a difference in what kids learn.
 Accounting for the cost of opportunity costs can help individuals and organizations make better decisions.
 The purpose of calculating economic profit (and therefore opportunity cost) is to help improve business decision making by including opportunity cost, to get a clear vision of what the future may bring.
 To further improve business decision making, several measures of economic profit performance have been derived, such as risk-adjusted return on capital (RAROC) and economic value added (EVA), which directly include the quantification of opportunity costs to help companies manage risk and allocate resources.
 Accounting profits are the real costs (in real monetary terms) of businesses that are included in their balance sheets, financial statements, and income statements, and should be included as implicit costs accounted for by opportunity costs.
 When making major decisions, such as buying a home or starting a business, you are likely to carefully consider the pros and cons of your financial decision, but most day-to-day decisions are not made with a full understanding of the potential cost of the opportunity.
 After Coleman's 1966 Equality of Educational Opportunity report, another debate arose about whether money affects educational outcomes.
 The common notion of educational inequality, that it is mainly for students who come to school with insufficient skills to benefit from what the school has to offer, is still widely held because the degree of inequality in learning opportunities largely unknown.
 This makes it even more important that everyone around the world has internet access - to learn everything you want at your own pace.

 ### Collaboration

-Platform = constant collaborations   Research shows that collaboration can improve results and productivity.
+Platform = constant collaborations .
+Research shows that collaboration can improve results and productivity.
 In short, collaboration makes things easier, which helps us get more done in less time.
 At the end of the day, collaboration is a skill that helps people work together, come up with new ideas, listen to each other, and learn from each other.
 Collaboration skills enable you to successfully work with others to achieve common goals.
 Most work environments require collaboration, so collaboration skills are critical.
 There are various collaboration skills and communication strategies that, if developed, can help improve the overall effectiveness of a team.
 The United Nations has developed a refined framework for everyone globally to collectively contribute and collaborate towards reaching massive goals.
 Mpowa brings people together to collect ideas, funding and other resources in order to increase impact at a faster pace.
 Collaboration with this UN-created community is about learning from each other and sharing knowledge amongst teams, not about completing tasks or reaching goals with one group.
 Effective collaboration is essentially. the exchange of ideas, tasks, or skills for the purpose of developing processes, brainstorming, or completing projects.
 Nature Understanding how the natural world is presented, valued, and planned as a boon to human well-being is a disturbing challenge to my research.
 Nature-Based Solutions (NbS) involves working with nature to solve social problems, benefiting both human well-being and biodiversity.
 Researchers are increasingly focusing on what they see as weaknesses in traditional reasoning about naturalness.
 In a recent study by Kevin, a lot of attention was paid to the benefits that people receive from nature, including those related to their health and well-being.
 A new report examines the impact of climate change on people and nature, and our ability to adapt to it.
 Environmental sociologist interested in the social and cultural aspects of natural resource management have been particularly involved in the development of an ecosystem approach to natural resource management, which seek to influence and shape from the social sciences and a key starting point.
 The British Ecological Society launched the People and Nature Project in recognition of the rapid growth of interdisciplinary and trans-disciplinary research on the relationship between man and nature, and that many of them touch on vital issues.
 People and Nature is a large-scale quarterly open access journal publication that explores the relationship between people and nature across all fields of research.
 Reported as part of the IPCC's Sixth Climate Science Assessment, humanity can adapt to a warming climate more easily than the natural world.
 The Persian Gulf will be the first to warm, but "it will become a problem in many parts of the world, including the United States," says Michael Oppenheimer.
 Regardless of the scenario, 1 billion people will be exposed to chronic flooding due to rising sea levels.
 Food insecurity will worsen as malnutrition rises in the global south.
 For example, ONeill notes, the number of people pushed into poverty in 15 years due to climate change could range from 10 million to 100 million, depending on their vulnerability and the vulnerability of their land.

 #### Authenticity

 The word "authenticity" means the state in which something is authentic, legal, and true.
 Simply put, authenticity means being true to your personality, your values, and your spirit, no matter how much you are forced to act differently.
 Today, when people use the term "authenticity" they usually mean that they are honest and open.
 Their starting point is their perception that the term "authenticity" refers to what is the real, genuine or true term "authenticity".
 First, they argue that in order to understand the meaning of authenticity it is necessary to know who or what is the reference point for assessing authenticity, which can be either inside (i.e. the entity itself) or outside the entity (i.e. social category). judge.
 In the descriptive use of authenticity, inauthenticity is simply the standard state of everyday life in which our personal relationships are mediated by others.
 Intellectual descriptions of abstract concepts that constitute authenticity often indicate descriptive limitations of language; in order to describe the negative space surrounding unreal states, unreal life examples illustrate states of real personality.
 When used in the latter sense, authenticity describes a person acting in accordance with desires, motives, ideals, or beliefs that not only belong to him (and not to others), but also expresses who he really is.
 Authenticity is more than making someone believe what they say or act in a way that is consistent with their beliefs.
 However, authenticity is likely to always mean different things to different people.
-True authenticity doesn't require you to share your values ​​with anyone because everyone can see your values ​​in the way you live.
+True authenticity doesn't require you to share your values with anyone because everyone can see your values in the way you live.
 When you live with sincerity, you don’t have to worry about what you said (or didn't say), how you acted, or whether you did the right thing.
 “Be authentic with Mpowa.”